!pip install emoji

-Objective: Build a Long Short-Term Memory (LSTM) model that takes word embeddings as input to predict the most appropriate emoji.
+Objective: Build a Long Short-Term Memory model that takes word embeddings as input to predict the most appropriate emoji.

-Import librariesΒΆ
+Import libraries¶

 import numpy as np

-from keras import layers, Model
+from keras import layers, Model, callbacks, optimizers

 import pandas as pd